architecture-research-group/SmartDIMM_ArtifactEvaluation/README.md

 <img src="/Cisco_VPN_Connect_Instructions/connect.png" width=200/>
 6. Now you are connected to the VPN and should be able to SSH to the servers.

-Logging in to the servers can be performed over ssh one connected to the VPN:
+Logging in to the servers can be performed over ssh once connected to the VPN:
 ```sh
 ssh sgupta@castor.ittc.ku.edu
 ssh sgupta@pollux.ittc.ku.edu